 Figure 2: neofetch program used to identify hardware

 Unlike traditional keylogging programs, an audio based one can be used to get passwords.
 Apple implemented measures in 10.3 to stop keylogging functions for passwords using the EnableSecureEventInput function.
-Each time something secure like a password is inputting, it is sandboxed such that normal methods of keylogging are no longer available.
+Each time something secure like a password is inputted, it is sandboxed such that normal methods of keylogging are no longer available.
 An acoustic emanation attack offers a workaround for this in that EnableSecureEventInput does not take into account audio recordings.
 Both traditional keylogging and audio based logging does not need root or admin level access.

 Successful implementation of keylogging can lead to other avenues of attack with little processing and storage overhead.
 This same data and machine learning techniques can be used to figure out the mood of the user, and even recreate their voices!
 Data collected for machine learning is processed into text files.
-A 15 minute audio CD quality wav converted to a format for machine learning is significantly smaller:
+A 15 minute audio CD quality .wav file converted to a format for machine learning is significantly smaller: